Skip to content

 The Affordability Question

-The Cornell Daily Sun noted that first-year students adapting to the independence of college life found the laundry system "unnecessarily difficult" due to the combination of unreliable equipment and additional fees.
+The Cornell Daily Sun noted that first-year students adapting to college life found the laundry system "unnecessarily difficult" because of the combination of unreliable equipment and additional fees.
+For students already managing tuition, meal plans, and other recurring expenses, even small unpredictable costs are meaningful.

 Why It Matters